-Organizing Tupperware – 10 ways to keep containers in check
+Organizing plastic containers – 10 ways to keep your containers in check

-Organizing Tupperware is a never-ending battle in any kitchen – but you can keep on top of your collection with these effective Tupperware organization ideas
+Organizing plastic containers is a never-ending battle in any kitchen – but you can keep on top of your collection with these effective ideas

-Looking for ideas or better ways of organizing Tupperware?
+Are you looking for ideas or better ways of organizing plastic containers?
 We’re not surprised.
-They may be useful, but plastic food containers are renowned for being tricky to store and keep in check.
+Although they may be useful, plastic food containers are renowned for being tricky to store and keep in check.

-It might seem like a daunting task, but if you’re in the process of organizing a kitchen, neat, tidy and well-organized Tupperware will stand you in good stead.
+It might seem like a daunting task, but if you’re in the process of organizing a kitchen, neat, tidy and well-organized contrainers will stand you in good stead.

-We’ve gathered some of the easiest ways to organize Tupperware, from kitchen storage ideas to decluttering tips and stacking tips, to help you create an orderly system that’s easy on the eye, easy to use, and most importantly of all, easy to maintain going forwards.
+We’ve gathered some of the easiest ways to organize plastic containers, from kitchen storage ideas to decluttering tips and stacking tips, to help you create an orderly system that’s easy on the eye, easy to use, and most importantly of all, easy to maintain going forwards.

 1. Get everything out on the table

-‘Quantity isn't always a good thing when it comes to Tupperware, you probably don’t use it all and it's difficult to store in an orderly fashion,’ says Kate Pawlowski, co-founder of Done & Done Home.
+‘Quantity isn't always a good thing when it comes to containers, you probably don’t use all and it's difficult to store in an orderly fashion,’ says Kate Pawlowski, co-founder of Done & Done Home.
 ‘Start by getting rid of any containers that don’t fit in your dishwasher, don’t have tops or aren't the right size for what you need.
 It’s probably time to let go of the plastic takeout boxes and yogurt pots, too.’
-The same goes for Tupperware that doesn’t fit well when you’re organizing a refrigerator, and for freezer-safe Tupperware that doesn’t work when you’re organizing a chest freezer.
+The same goes for containers that don’t fit well when you’re organizing a refrigerator and for freezer-safe containers that don’t work when you’re organizing a chest freezer.

 2. Out with the old

-When plastic Tupperware starts to look cloudy and scratched, you know its past its peak.
+When plastic starts to look cloudy and scratched, you know it's past its peak.
 Compromised containers are a no-go when it comes to reheating or storing food.
-As a rule of thumb, they last around five years, so if yours have been gathering dust for longer than that, it’s time to get rid.
+As a rule of thumb, they last around five years, so if yours have been gathering dust for longer than that, it’s time to get rid of them.

 3. In with the new

-It’s very easy to continually add to your existing Tupperware collection but be realistic about how many you really need.
+It’s very easy to continually add to your existing collection but be realistic about how many containers you need.

-It’s also worth thinking about how you use your Tupperware when organizing it.
+It’s also worth thinking about how you use your containers when organizing them.
 If you’re routinely running out of containers in a particular size, it’s worth buying a few more.
 Wherever possible, choose containers from the same brand – they’re more likely to stack well together.
 You could also consider investing in glass containers for a more sustainable approach to food storage.

-Storing items by general category is a sensible method when you’re doing anything from organizing a laundry room or organizing a utility room to organizing under the sink – and one that works perfectly for Tupperware.
-Group simply by size or choose categories that work for you to ensure ready access.
-Perhaps you have Tupperware you use for lunchboxes, others for refrigerator storage, for example.
+Storing items by general category is a sensible method when you’re doing anything from organizing a laundry room or organizing a utility room to organizing under the sink.
+Group containers you use for lunchboxes, others for refrigerator storage, for example.

 Alternatively, you could pair containers and lids that fit together.
-Bear in mind that some Tupperware sets have identical lids that fit multiple containers of different depths, so if you tend not to use all your Tupperware at the same time, it might be worth reducing the number of lids for a more streamlined collection.
+Bear in mind that some container sets have identical lids that fit multiple containers of different depths, so if you tend not to use all your containers at the same time, it might be worth reducing the number of lids for a more streamlined collection.

 Once you’ve achieved this, you’ll have a much clearer idea of what type of storage system will be the most efficient.